 How can the Mayor of London’s approach to knife crime work, when the structural causes of knife crime are not being fully addressed?
 A review of recent government and GLA initiatives.

 The number of knife and gang-related homicides in London has surged since 2014.
-And two-thirds of the victims and perpetrators are young black men.
+And young black men are overrepresented as victims and perpetrators of serious youth violence.
 To combat violent crime in London, the Mayor of London recently announced that the ‘police precept’ element in council tax will be significantly raised in order to properly resource the Metropolitan Police, fast-track the recruitment of 600 more police officers and plug the gaps caused by the Conservative government’s disinvestment in policing and youth provision.
 The irony is that while central government continues its austerity agenda – stripping funds from threadbare social infrastructure that is needed to reduce youth violence – ordinary Londoners will end up paying more, not to address the structural causes of knife crime, but to police their own desperate young people.

 What does a public health approach mean?